monishski/authentication/README.md

 # Authentication [WORK-IN-PROGRESS]

-This is a simple reusable authentication application built using Node/Express/React/Redux
+This is a simple reusable authentication application built using Node/Express/React/Redux using TypeScript

 ## TO DO: